 With so many litters having been bred during the pandemic, there is more need than ever in providing prospective buyers with accurate breed information, sent in a timely fashion.
-Responding promptly and politely to inquiries can prevent an eager buyer from heading to an online puppy mill or a purveyor of designer mixed breeds.
+Responding promptly and politely to inquiries can prevent an eager buyer from heading to an online puppy store or a purveyor of designer mixed breeds.

 Basic Breed Information